 Attendance Policy: Students are expected to attend all classes in order to be successful in a course.
-For this online course, attendance will be based on a student completing work by the due date for each item.
-Important: You may be administratively dropped from this course without notice if you miss the due dates for any combination of matching or multiple-choice exercises, exams, and/or discussions totaling more than three (3).
 The student may be administratively withdrawn from the course when absences become excessive as defined in the course syllabus.

+When an unavoidable reason for class absence arises, such as illness, an official trip authorized by the college or an official activity, the instructor may permit the student to make up work missed.
+It is the student's responsibility to complete work missed within a reasonable period of time as determined by the instructor.
 Students are officially enrolled in all courses for which they pay tuition and fees at the time of registration.
 Should a student, for any reason, delay in reporting to a class after official enrollment, absences will be attributed to the student from the first class meeting.